denten-papers/unfinished-book/main.md

 Computexts and PLATO electronic books were enabled by the simultaneous maturing of three
 technologies: magnetic tape storage, cathode ray tube (CRT) television, and the typewriter.
 As a storage medium, tape offered a number of advantages over its predecessors.
-It was, as the documents note, more portable than paper, punch cards, or magnetic drums.
-It lasted longer than other mechanized forms of storage, because electro-magnetic reading and writing devices made light contact with the tape---unlike, for example, punch-card systems, where the mechanism had to physically protrude through the media in order to read and write.
+It was, as the documents note, more portable than paper, punch cards, or celluloid.
+It lasted longer than other mechanized forms of storage, because electro-magnetic reading and writing devices made light contact with the tape---unlike, for example, punch-card systems, where the mechanism had to physically protrude through the media in order to be read or written.
 Unlike hole-punches or ink, magnetic polarities were easily reversible, making for a re-writable medium, in which errors of transcription could be immediately reversed.
-However, magnetic tape had one major weakness, in that it denied plain readability, electromagnetic inscription being invisible to the human eye.
+Magnetic tape had one major weakness however, in that it denied plain readability, electromagnetic inscription being invisible to the human eye.
 The increasing commercialization of CRT television displays in the 1960s made possible a restoration of human vision.
 Editing tapes directly with magnets or scissors was also obviously impractical.
 An instrument equivalent to a pen was needed to facilitate